TERMS OF BUSINESS

 PREMIUM HANDLING AND RECEIPTS – When receiving and transmitting orders in relation to insurance policies John A. O’Sullivan Insurances Ltd. may accept payment from clients payable to itself where an insurance undertaking has invited a renewal of a policy of insurance, or the proposal for insurance has been accepted by an insurance undertaking.
 A Section 30 receipt is issued for all monies received.

-REMUNERATION POLICY – The firm provides a comprehensive range of professional services including the sourcing of cover at best prices and widest cover; advice & assistance in dealing with claims; experienced help in complying with policy terms & conditions; interpretation of your insurance requirements and a yearlong open door system of helping with whatever insurance matters that might arise.
+STATEMENT OF CHARGES – The firm provides a comprehensive range of professional services including the sourcing of cover at best prices and widest cover; advice & assistance in dealing with claims; experienced help in complying with policy terms & conditions; interpretation of your insurance requirements and a yearlong open door system of helping with whatever insurance matters that might arise.
 We may be remunerated by commission from insurers on completion of business.
 Details of the commission arrangements are available on our website.
 Where an override commission is received, this will be disclosed to you in general terms.
 The firm is normally remunerated by commission on non-life insurance and a brokerage fee to a maximum of €500 for personal lines insurance and up to a maximum of 100% of the premium for commercial lines insurance.
 Mid-term alterations incur a fee of up to maximum €500 for personal lines insurance and up to a maximum of 100% for commercial lines insurance.
 In relation to the arranging or provision of advice regarding life, pensions and investments, the firm are remunerated by either commission or fee.
 If applicable, fees are charged on a time spent and disbursements basis.
 Our current basis hourly rate is €170 for directors and consultants and €60 for support staff.
 In determining the rate and any additional charge, factors such as specialist skills, complexity, value, risk and urgency will be taken into account.

 There is no charge on debit card and credit card transactions.
 In the event of a default on your premium credit finance and close premium finance facility we will apply a charge of €15 per default.
 We reserve the right to amend these fees based on the complexity of the matter at hand.
 This will be notified in writing.